Lekchem/Leyz/README.md

 - 📫 How to reach me **lekchembarro.dev@gmail.com**

 - ⚡ Fun fact **When I'm not coding, I'm gaming!
-I enjoy solving puzzles and tackling tricky Challenging.
+I enjoy solving puzzles and tackling tricky Challenges.
 It's a fun way to take a break from coding while still exercising my problem-solving skills!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">